Coda (Star Trek: Voyager): Reception

 In 2018, TheGamer ranked this first out of the top 25 creepiest episodes of all Star Trek series.
 In 2019, Janeway's actions in this episode were ranked as one of her top five best moments as Captain by Screen Rant.
 They commend her for being so devoted to her crew, that despite some character issues it demonstrates how she loves her crew, and they reciprocate.
 It is this loyalty and stubbornness that saves her from getting trapped by a quasi-spiritualistic alien being featured in this episode.
 They noted that this episode touches upon a common Star Trek theme of spirituality gone wrong, but highlighted the demonstration of the crew of Janeway's character.

 In 2020, Den of Geek ranked this episode as the 10th scariest episode in the Star Trek franchise.

-Tor.com gave this 5 out of 10, and praised the casting of Len Cariou as Janeway's Dad.
+Tor.com gave this 5 out of 10, and praised the casting of Len Cariou as Janeway's father.
 They note episode writer Jeri Taylor expanded on Janeway's family in the novel Mosaic.